nisp1104/CSCI-4022/README.md

-Nick Spooner

-CSCI 4022

-Applying Data Science to CU's Course Schedule
+# Applying Data Science to CU's Course Schedule

+This repository holds the Jupyter notebook I wrote as the submission for my Advanced Data Science class's final project.
+The overall purpose of the code is to provide CU Boulder class recommendations based on a class input.
+The data comes from Faculty Course Questionnaires that students fill out for their enrolled classes every semester.
+The text below is the write-up that I created to describe my project in full detail.

 **Introduction**